elixir-webrtc/ex_webrtc/guides/intro.md

 |> send_answer_to_other_peer()
 ```

-We created a PeerConnection, set the offer, created an answer, set it and send it back to the web browser.
-Now the `PeerConnection` process should sent
+We created a PeerConnection, set the offer, created an answer, set it, and sent it back to the web browser.
+Now the `PeerConnection` process should send
-messages to it's parent process indicating remote tracks - each of the messages maps to one of the tracks added on the JavaScript side
+messages to its parent process indicating remote tracks - each of the messages maps to one of the tracks added on the JavaScript side.

 ```elixir
 receive do